-- Students will demonstrate a broad understanding of atmospheric science and how scientific research in their topical areas relates to societal issues - Students will demonstrate the ability to conduct high-quality atmospheric science research as evidenced by their thesis research. - Students will demonstrate oral and written communication skills commensurate with employment as a research scientist or equivalent professional level scientist.
+- Students will demonstrate advanced knowledge of atmospheric science and how scientific research in their topical areas relates to societal issues. - · Students will demonstrate the ability to conduct high-quality research in atmospheric sciences as evidenced by their dissertation research. - Students will demonstrate oral and written communication skills commensurate with employment as a research scientist or equivalent professional level scientist.